robiRagan/kMajorityRule/README.md

 # KMajorityRule
 ## Replication Code for: An expected utility analysis of the optimal k-majority rule.

-This is the repository for the replication code for the paper "An expected utility analysis of the optimal k-majority rule." while it is under peer review.
-The code is packaged as a Package for R.
+This is the repository for the replication code for the paper "An expected utility analysis of the optimal k-majority rule."
+The code is packaged as a Package for R. It also contains information about accessing the web GUI.

 There are *three ways that you can review the simulations* associated with the paper.
 The first two assume you have R installed.
 R is a free software program and you can aquire the basic version at one of these mirrors: